astropy/regions/docs/plotting.rst

-The :meth:`~regions.PixelRegion.plot`, a convenience method just does these two steps at once (creating a matplotlib patch and adding it to an axis), and calls ``plt.gca()`` if no axis is passed in.
+The :meth:`~regions.PixelRegion.plot`, a convenience method just does these two steps at once (creating a matplotlib patch artist and adding it to an axis), and calls ``plt.gca()`` if no axis is passed in.

 You can shift the origin of the region very conveniently while plotting by simply supplying the ``origin`` pixel coordinates to :meth:`~regions.PixelRegion.plot` and :meth:`~regions.PixelRegion.as_artist`.
-The ``**kwargs`` argument takes any keyword argument that the `~matplotlib.patches.Patch` object accepts.
+The ``**kwargs`` argument takes any keyword argument that the `~matplotlib.patches.Patch` object accepts for those regions represented as patches, or arguments `~matplotlib.lines.Line2D` accepts for point regions.
 For example:

 .. plot::
    :include-source: